robertkodra/Cairo-BootCamp/lesson_12/src/consortium/README.md

 ## Load Selector method

-Contract allow to store arbitrarily large string for the URL for the proposal, and the title, whilst the asnwers are one felt.
+Contract allow to store arbitrarily large string for the URL for the proposal, and the title, whilst the answers are one felt.

 One felt can only store a short string.